 Total cost: $0-$8,000

 The bottom line

 So how much does it cost to start your own home inspection business?
-The grand total can fall anywhere between $2,500 and $25,000 or more.
+The grand total can fall between $2,500 and $25,000 or more.

 With real money in play, it pays to plan ahead.
 Carefully research the costs in your state, and shop around for good deals on tools and equipment.
 With a solid grasp of the numbers, you’ll be much better prepared to invest in your new business with eyes wide open — and no nasty surprises.

-HomeGauge is dedicated to providing home inspectors the tools they need to run a successful business.
+HomeGauge is dedicated to providing home inspectors with the tools they need to run a successful business.
 We offer premium software that makes writing inspection reports a snap — and you’re sure to impress clients with detailed photos and even video to create a thorough record of your inspection.
 We also offer beautiful, functional websites designed specifically for home inspectors to get your marketing efforts off to a solid start.
 Get in touch to learn more today.